Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Models and Methods

 \subsection{Simulation of an Evolutionary Process}

 The predictions of reputations allowed us to predict payoffs and use a Monte Carlo simulation to study an evolutionary process with social learning and mutation.
-We used finite populations $N=100$ and initiated them in the setting we considered the hardest: all players use strategy 0- (no commitment, no cooperation).
+We used finite populations $N=100$ and initiated them in the setting we considered the hardest: all players use strategy 0-, so there is initially no commitment, no cooperation.
+(We also ran a number of simulations with other initial conditions, such as random distribution of strategies.
+They showed no difference in long-term behaviour).
 We ran a simulation for $10^5$ turns.
-Each turn, a mutation event could occur (for most results below with probability $\mu=0.01$), in which a random player would adapt a strategy at random.
-Otherwise, a social learning event would occur.
-A random player (learner) picks the strategy of another random player (model) with the probability determined by their payoff difference (and the Fermi-function, see equation \ref{Fimi} below).
+Each turn, a mutation event may occur in which a random player changes their strategy at random.
+(For most results below, mutation probability is set to $\mu=0.01$ \citep{Wu2012,Hilbe2018:PriA,Krellner2021}, but we also used $0.002$ and $0.05$, as shown in Figure \ref{fig:res1}.)
+If there was no mutation, a social learning event would occur instead, where a random player (learner) adopts the strategy of another random player (model) with the probability determined by their payoff difference and the Fermi-function (see equation \ref{Fimi} below).

-The average payoff of a player is determined by its pairwise payoff with a player of each strategy and the abundance of that strategy.
-Pairwise payoffs are combined in the payoff matrix $P$.
-A single entry $P_{ij}$ determines what player of strategy $i$ earns in an average encounter with strategy $j$, which depends on their probabilities to commit $w_{ij}$, $w_{ji}$ and their probability to cooperate $x_{ij}$, $x_{ji}$ (which may depend on arrangement), multiplied respectively by the cost of arrangement $c_a$, cost of cooperation (1) and benefit of cooperation $b$.
+Payoffs are dependent on the strategies' frequencies and the pairwise payoffs in matrix $P$.
+A single entry $P_{ij}$ determines what a player of strategy $i$ earns on average in an encounter with strategy $j$.
+This is determined by their probabilities to be willing to commit, $w_{ij}$ and $w_{ji}$, the probability of an arrangement, $a_{ij}=w_{ij}$$w_{ji}$ (which is the chance that both are willing), and their probability to cooperate $x_{ij}$, $x_{ji}$ (which may depend on arrangement), multiplied respectively by the cost of arrangement $c_a$, cost of cooperation $c=1$ and benefit of cooperation $b$.
+Note that these payoffs are determined by the strategies of the players involved, given by their commit rule $\alpha$ and cooperation rule $\beta$, as well as the previously predicted reputations of the strategies $r$, which are dependent on the perception error $\epsilon$.
+The payoffs therefore incorporate the entire model.

 There are $q$ strategies present in a population, where each is adopted by $n_i$ individuals ($N=\sum_{i=1}^q n_i$).
 The average payoff $\widehat \pi _i$ of the strategy $i$ is therefore

 A learner of strategy $i$ adopts the strategy $j$ of the model with a probability given by the Fermi function, as follows